Blog featured image card for AI-Powered Phishing discussing how cyber criminals can trick employees.

 The technology makes it harder to spot fake emails.
 Traditional warning signs disappear when hackers use real personal information to make messages convincing.

-5) Automated AI tools creating convincing fraudulent websites
+5) Automated AI tools are creating convincing fraudulent websites

 AI tools now help criminals build fake websites that look completely real.
 These sites copy the exact design and layout of trusted companies like banks or popular online stores.